R-Stefano/Grid-Cells/README.md

 ## About
 Replicating Google Deepmind's paper ["Vector-based Navigation using Grid-like Representations in Artificial Agents"](https://deepmind.com/blog/grid-cells/).

+It has been a long day, you are really tired and you just arrived home.
+You open the door and you don't have to turn on the lights but you can successfully reach the bed and felt asleep.
+How it has been possible?

+You were tired and you didn't even see where you were going.
+Despite this, you moved through a familiar environment easily.

+Mainly, this achievement has been possible due to the work done in the Hippocampus and in the Entorhinal cortex.
+In fact, it is believed that particular neurons in these regions of the brain allow us to self-localize and to navigate through environments.
+In these regions of the brain there are neurons that fire depending on where we are: Place cells and others that fire based on which direction we are facing: Head-direction Cells..

 [What are Grid cells?
 Full article about the paper here]() (add link)

 ## Dependencies